metheon/qmk_layout/users/metheon/readme.md

 * Space: Space on tap, Extend layer on hold.
 * Enter: Enter on tap, Extend layout on hold.
 * Ctrl is ctrl on tap, ctrl+shift on double tap.
+* Alt is alt on tap, Numpad on double tap (toggle).
+* Gui is gui on tap, Funpad on double tap (toggle).
 * Currently the two left bottom row keys are not in use.

 ```